The number of Kansas residents changing their gender jumped 300% before a new law began

 TOPEKA, Kan.
-(AP) — The number of people officially changing their gender in Kansas jumped more than 300% this year ahead of a new state law that legally erases their ability to identify with a gender other than the sex assigned to them at birth.
+(AP) — Four times as many Kansans changed their gender on birth certificates and driver’s licenses this year ahead of a new state law that prevents residents from identifying themselves differently than the sex assigned them at birth.

 The legislation is part of a raft of measures lawmakers across the U.S. have passed to roll back transgender rights.
-It has provisions meant to restrict transgender people’s use of restrooms, locker rooms and other facilities and applies to a person’s identity listed on state documents such as birth certificates and driver’s licenses.
+It has provisions meant to restrict transgender people’s use of restrooms, locker rooms and other facilities and applies to a person’s identity listed on state documents.

 The Kansas law takes effect Saturday, but it’s not yet clear how it will play out in the daily lives of transgender people.
 The new legislation conflicts with a 2019 federal court order directing the state to allow transgender people to change their birth certificates.